Practical Low Latency Proof of Work Consensus: System Implementation

 \if 0 At the core of the \textbf{Block Structure Manager} are an \textit{event loop} which sends and receives network messages to/from peers, and a \textit{worker thread pool} which handles those messages.
 In our implementation, network messages are prefixed by their length and transported over TCP.
 As soon as a message is received by the event loop, it is passed on to an idle worker thread, or put into a queue if none is available.
 There are three types of messages: \texttt{NewBlockHashes}, which advertises the hashes of blocks that a node has just mined or received from its peers. \texttt{GetBlocks}, which asks for blocks by their hashes.
 And \texttt{Blocks}, which contains actual blocks.

-When a new block arrives in a \texttt{Blocks} message, the worker thread first checks its proof of work and sortition, according to the rules specified in \S\ref{sec:mining}, and stores the new block in the Block Database.\footnote{Checking proof of work at the earliest opportunity reduces the risk of DDoS attacks, because an attacker would have to solve the proof-of-work puzzle to trigger potentially costly processing at other nodes.} It then proceeds to relay the block to neighbors that have not received it, following the standard procedure implemented in \bitcoin.
+When a new block arrives in a \texttt{Blocks} message, the worker thread first checks its proof of work and sortition, according to the rules specified in \S\ref{sec:mining}, and stores the new block in the Block Database (again checking proof of work at the earliest opportunity reduces the risk of DDoS attacks).
+It then proceeds to relay the block to neighbors that have not received it, following the standard procedure implemented in \bitcoin.
 It broadcasts a \texttt{NewBlockHashes} message to all peers to advertise this new block.
 Every peer that does not have this block responds with a \texttt{GetBlocks} message to request it.

 Next, the worker thread checks whether all blocks referred by the new block, e.g. its parent, are already present in the databases.
 If not, it buffers the block in an in-memory data structure and defers further processing until all the block's references have been received.
 Once a block's references have all arrived, the worker performs further validation (e.g., verifying transaction signatures), and finally, the new block is inserted into the Block Structure Database.
 If the block is a transaction block, the Block Structure Manager also checks the Memory Pool against the transactions included in this new block, and removes any duplicates or conflicting ones. \ma{Trim the description of the block structure managerin one paragraph.
 We don't need the details of the messages.
 The important parts seem to be: event loop + workers, it relays blocks to peers similar to bitcoin after checking proof of work and sortition, it defers processing blocks if their parents are not present in db}